Sabaresh-Reddy5/Movies-and-TV-Shows-Analysis/README.md

 Timeline visual showing steep growth after 2000, especially post-2010.

+## 📊 Dashboard Features

+KPI cards for overview metrics

+Rating distribution bar chart

+Genre popularity chart

+Country-wise content map

+Donut chart for Movies vs TV Shows

+Release year trend line chart

+## 📝 Insights Summary

+Prime Video library is movie-dominant (82% movies).

+U.S. and India produce most content.

+Rapid content growth after 2010.

+Drama and Comedy are leading genres.

+TV-MA and TV-14 are the most frequent ratings.

+## 📌 Tools Used

+Power BI Desktop

+DAX

+Amazon Prime Titles dataset

+## 📥 How to Use

+Download the PBIX file from this repository.

+Open it in Power BI Desktop.

+Interact with slicers and visuals for deeper insights.

 ## 📌 Insights Summary (For GitHub)

 Amazon Prime has 9655 titles, dominated heavily by Movies (82%).